-The final step of calibrating to the VOA data spreads out the LCF estimates, resulting in a distribution of imputed rents that looks like the distribution of actual rent only shifted to the right.
-This means that average expenditure on imputed rent is higher for owner occupiers compared with the average expenditure on rent for households that rent.
-This is to be expected: the quality of the housing stock that is owned by owner occupiers is generally better (for example; larger properties, home improvements, location).
-These factors are all captured to some extent by the model.
+The final step of calibrating to the VOA data spreads out the LCF estimates, resulting in a distribution of imputed rents that is similar to that of actual rent, with a small shift to the right.
+This means that average imputed expenditure for owner occupiers is slightly greater than average observed expenditure for households that rent.

-There are a number of developments to this model that could be investigated in future work.
+There are further developments to this model that could be investigated in future work.
 For example, improvements could be made to the selection stage of the model, which currently lacks an appropriate exclusion restriction (that is, a variable that influences the probability of renting, but not the level of rents).
 Consequently, the estimated coefficients in the current model are unlikely to have been completely purged of selection bias.
+In addition, the change in the definition of a “renter” means that variable selection for both stages of the Heckman model could be re-performed to reflect this change.
 Where improvements are made to the methodology in future work, this article will be updated to reflect these changes.

 Over the period 2005 to 2016, the CPIH aggregate class-level weights have been updated annually with a reference period of December of the previous year.
 They are based on the previous calendar year’s HHFCE data (Figure 1).
 For instance, for 2016, the weights reference period is December 2015, with the underlying expenditure data referring to the 2014 calendar year.
 The expenditure data are price updated at the level of COICOP class to the reference period using movements in the relevant class price index.